awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-oracle.md

 After you update your CA certificates in the client application trust stores, you can rotate the certificates on your DB instances\.
 We strongly recommend testing these procedures in a development or staging environment before implementing them in your production environments\.

 For more information about certificate rotation, see [Rotating Your SSL/TLS Certificate](UsingWithRDS.SSL-certificate-rotation.md)\.
+For more information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
 For information about using SSL/TLS with Oracle DB instances, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.

 **Topics**
 + [Determining Whether Any Applications Are Connecting to Your Oracle DB Instance Using SSL](#ssl-certificate-rotation-oracle.determining)